Life on Mars (British TV series): International

-Soundtrack CD track listing
+French-German broadcaster Arte also aired the series in 2023.

 Characters

 The methodology and techniques of modern policing that Sam Tyler employs during Life on Mars lead him into clashes with other characters.
 Gene Hunt and the rest of the CID appear to favour brutality and corruption to secure convictions, as shown by their willingness to physically coerce confessions and fabricate evidence.
 In both series, Tyler clashes with Hunt the most frequently, usually because Tyler values forensic evidence whereas Hunt often resorts to traditional methods and gut instincts.
 In one episode during Series 1, in which doubt is cast on several suspects, Hunt insists that "the first to speak is guilty" and frequently refers to the 'Gene Genie'.

 Sam describes Hunt as an "overweight, over-the-hill, nicotine-stained, borderline alcoholic homophobe with a superiority complex and an unhealthy obsession with male bonding", to which Hunt responds, "You make that sound like a bad thing".
 Hunt is supported by his fiercely loyal subordinates, Chris Skelton and Ray Carling, with the latter portrayed as a character similar to Hunt.
 Ray and Sam often disagree with each other and Sam and Gene have a love-hate relationship.
 Chris, in contrast, becomes friendly with Sam and respects his modern methods, finding his loyalty torn between Gene and Sam.

 Given Sam's predicament, he avoids revealing his suspicion that he may have travelled back in time, for fear that others will think he is insane.
 The only person in 1973 to whom Sam fully reveals his story is Annie Cartwright.
 According to Liz White, the actress who played Cartwright, "She gets very tired of his constant talk about how this situation is not real, that they are all figments of his imagination — she can only explain it as psychological trauma from his car crash".